Among this week's half-dozen Paperback Picks are books by local authors Robin Oliveira and Matt Young

 Here’s another roundup of new paperback releases for the perpetually book-deprived — with a few local authors in the mix.

 “I’ll Be Gone in the Dark: One Woman’s Obsessive Search for the Golden State Killer” by Michelle McNamara (HarperCollins, $17.99).
 True-crime writer McNamara died tragically in 2016 at the age of 46, before finishing the book she was writing about a famous cold case of serial murder.
-It was finally published last year; two months later, the identity of the killer was found.
+It was finally published last year; two months later, a suspect was arrested.
 McNamara’s book, which includes an introduction by Gillian Flynn (“Gone Girl”) and an afterword by McNamara’s husband, the actor Patton Oswalt, is now the basis for an upcoming HBO documentary series.

 “Down the River Unto the Sea” by Walter Mosley (Mulholland Books, $15.99).
 Mosley, beloved for his Easy Rawlins mystery series, here launches a new character: Joe King Oliver, a private detective scarred by his past.
 This book, Mosley’s 53rd, is “as gorgeous a novel as anything he’s ever written,” wrote a Washington Post reviewer.
 “And with Joe King Oliver I’m betting, and hoping, he’s given us a character we haven’t see the last of.”